Chekote/minecraft_modpack2/README.md

 #Mod List:

+##Archimedes Ships 1.6.1 by BalkondeurAlpha

+Adds the ability to construct ships and airships out of almost any block, and turn them into fully controllable vehicles.

+Donate: Not Available, [Download](http://goo.gl/kSOVhx), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/1857899-172-164forge-archimedes-ships-v15-advanced-ship-creation), Reddit: Not Available, Source: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=RhiybUoIFsk#t=530), Twitter: Not Available

 ##Biomes 'o' Plenty 2.0.1.887 by TheAdubbz

 Adds a huge amount of additional biomes, a few creatures and one dimension to the game.